imageboardsnet/Blossom/README.md

 # 🌸 Blossom

-This software is designed to provide an easy-to-navigate management list for imageboards.
+This software is designed to provide an easy-to-navigate database for imageboards.
  Built on a Flask stack, Blossom runs in a Docker container.
 This project is dedicated to the website imageboards.net, but feel free to reuse it.